performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PCP Archive Folios
 ~~~~~~~~~~~~~~~~~~

-foliosarchive logsfoliospmchart toolrecord modepcp-collectl toolrecord
-modeA collection of one or more sets of PCP archive logs may be combined
+A collection of one or more sets of PCP archive logs may be combined
 with a control file to produce a PCP archive folio.
 Archive folios are
 created using either ``mkaf`` or the interactive record mode services of
 various PCP monitor tools (e.g. ``pmchart`` and ``pmrep``).

-pmlogger toolfoliosThe automated archive log management services also
+The automated archive log management services also
 create an archive folio named ``Latest`` for each managed ``pmlogger``
 instance, to provide a symbolic name to the most recent archive log.
 With reference to `figure_title <#id5207462>`__, this would mean the